bp2008/cameraproxy/MJpegCameraProxy/MJpegCameraProxy/readme.txt

 The service listens on port 44456 by default.
 If this is a problem, run the command-line version once, and then you can change the port in "Config.cfg".

+The service also uses web sockets for Dahua and Hikvision PTZ cameras now.
+This port is 44454 by default.

+The service can optionally use https and wss (web socket secure).
+Just configure their ports in Config.cfg and restart the service.

 -------------------------
 Installation
 -------------------------